0bIivi0n/Programming-Theory-Repo/README.md

 2/ There are 3 Types of enemies (small, medium, big) with different characteristics //POLYMORPHISM - OK!

-3/ No more public variables in code (except a few that are protected with getters and setters) //ENCAPSULATION - Almost done!
+3/ Almost all variables and functions are private or protected. //ENCAPSULATION - OK!

 4/ Most of the code is separated in different functions and is easy to read //ABSTRACTION - OK!